jackspirou/clientjs/README.md

 ```

 ## Shoulders of Giants
-It is important to note that this project owes much to many other pieces of work.
-I had the advantage of searching through how many others have approached this problem before me.
+It is important to note this project owes much to other pieces great works.
+We had the advantage of observing how others had approached this problem.

 Built Upon:
 - https:github.com/Valve/fingerprintjs